hajicj/MUSCIMarker/doc/source/controls.rst

     a while to pre-compute where the connected components are.
 Subsequent uses, however, will be quick.

-**Object Selection** Draw a rectangle and select all CropObjects that overlap this rectangle.
+**Object Selection** Draw a lasso and select all CropObjects that overlap this rectangle.
 Handy for adding relationships: quickly select groups of CropObjects with this tool and press "p" to create relationships.

-**Relationship Selection** Draw a rectangle, find all CropObjects that overlap this rectangle (like the Object Selection tool), and select their *Relationships*.
+**Relationship Selection** Draw a lasso, find all CropObjects that overlap this rectangle (like the Object Selection tool), and select their *Relationships*.
 This is useful for mass-editing Relationships.